 4. Chronic stress

-Stress is a modern epidemic that affects nearly everyone.
-It can contribute to anxiety, depression, and other mental health issues, and it also feeds into physical health problems, including high blood pressure and gut health.
+Stress is a modern epidemic that impacts just about everyone.
+It can contribute to anxiety, depression, and other mental health issues, and stress also feeds into physical health problems, including high blood pressure and gut health.
 Your gut bacteria are responsible for producing a variety of hormones that regulate mood, including serotonin, which is the chemical responsible for creating feelings of happiness and wellbeing.
-Healthy bacteria in the gut also help lower levels of cortisol, the primary stress hormone.
-Considering the close connection between the gut and the mind based on the gut-brain axis, research has found that chronic stress can have a significant impact on your gut bacteria, and your gut bacteria can in turn affect your mood.
+Healthy bacteria in the gut also help to lower levels of cortisol, the primary stress hormone.
+Considering the close connection between the gut and the mind (the gut-brain axis), research has found that chronic stress can have a significant impact on your gut bacteria, and your gut bacteria can in turn affect your mood.
 It can be a bit of a vicious cycle.

 5. Skin health

 Skin conditions can be caused by a wide range of factors, and many of them are not related to your skin at all.
 Growing research suggests a connection between your gut and skin known as the gut-skin axis.
 The gut and the skin are related in both function and purpose.
 Both are necessary to maintaining homeostasis, and numerous cases show that gastrointestinal disorders are often accompanied by skin problems.
 Unbalanced gut bacteria may contribute to acne, psoriasis, eczema, rosacea, and other skin conditions.